 - Remove the pan for the oven, let it cool for another 10 minutes then garnish with parsley.

-- While the chicken is roasting in the oven, bring a small saucepan with water with ¼ tsp of salt to a boil over medium-high heat.
+- While the chicken is roasting in the oven, bring a small saucepan with water with ¼ teaspoon of salt to a boil over medium-high heat.
 Add the couscous, turn the heat down to medium-low and cook until they become soft but still retain some bite, about 10-12 minutes.
 You don’t want them to be mushy.
 Drain the couscous through a fine-mesh strainer to remove any excess cooking liquid.

 - Once the couscous is done cooking.
 Serve immediately with the roasted chicken.